sama64/sama64.github.io/content/reading-list.md

 This section doesn't contain the books i read, but books and blogposts that i recommend reading and i consider to have value.

-Why would you even make a list everything you read anyway?
+Why would you even make a list of everything you read anyway?
 It bothers me so much when people does that.\
 Also if you can't buy them: [*cough cough*](https://www.libgen.is/)

 ## Blogposts